 If you’re looking to splurge, Tata Harper’s Regenerating cleanser can be used as a daily exfoliant and uses apricot and willow bark as natural exfoliators.

-The best vitamin C serum for uneven skin tone is Fleur & Bee’s Nectar of the C Vitamin C Serum.
-This serum uses a combination of Vitamin C, Vitamin E, and Ferulic acid to smooth and brighten your complexion.
+The best vitamin C serum for uneven skin tone is Fleur & Bee’s Nectar of the C vitamin C serum.
+This serum uses a combination of Vitamin C, Vitamin E, and hyaluronic acid to smooth and brighten your complexion.